Training your puppy to walk on a lead is a vital part of their education, but it can take some puppies a while to get used to this new experience.

 “The most important thing to remember is that our lead is like a safety belt, not a steering wheel.
 We use it for safety, not to direct the dog.
 We want to teach our puppy to walk with us, not with the leash.”

-While you’re working on lead training, you can also start toilet training and crate training your puppy.
-If you’re not quite ready to leave home yet, there’s plenty of fun training basics you can try, from the very first day.
+Lead training is a fun and normal part of a puppy’s development, and means that they’re growing into happy, healthy dogs.
+If you’re currently working out how to lead train a puppy, it might also be worth starting toilet training and crate training.
+On the other hand, if you’re not quite ready to leave home yet, there’s plenty of fun training basics you can try with your pup from the very first day.